 You're in the right place.
-Planning for the end of life can be daunting, and this resource book is here to help.
-Within its pages, you'll find information and advice regarding various aspects of planning and care.
+Planning for the end-of-life can be daunting, and this resource guide is here to help.
+Within its pages you'll find information and advice regarding various aspects of planning and care.

-This resource book is designed to provide general information to help you in your life planning.
-It is not intended as a "How To" to replace the advice of skilled professionals in the medical, tax, or legal fields.
-However, it is intended to provide basic resources that can lead to further investigation.
-These issues are not exclusive to older adults; they apply to everyone.
+This resource guide is designed to provide you with general information to help you in your life planning.
+It is not intended as a "How To" to replace the advice of skilled professionals in the medical, tax or legal fields.
+However, it is intended to provide basic resources which can lead to further investigation.

-This book is designed to be used with "A Planning Guide," a separate booklet in the "Getting Your Affairs in Order" series.
-If you do not have a copy of "A Planning Guide," please call Bryn Mawr Presbyterian Church at 610-525-2821, and we will send one.
-You can find this booklet and "A Planning Guide" on our website: www.bmpc.org.
+This guide is designed to be used in tandem with "A Planning Guide," which is a separate booklet in the "Are Your Affairs in Order" series.
+If you do not have a copy of "A Planning Guide" please call Bryn Mawr Presbyterian Church at 610-525-2821 and we will send one.
+Furthermore, you can also find this booklet, as well as "A Planning Guide" on our website: www.bmpc.org.

 You are not alone in this process.
 The entire Caring Ministries Team at Bryn Mawr Presbyterian Church is here to help you each step of the way.
 Planning ahead is an act of love.
-Working through these various questions and suggestions is a gift to those you care about.
+Taking the time to work through these various questions and suggestions is a gift to those you care about.
 We are here to help you ensure that your affairs are in order.

-Grace and Peace, The Caring Ministries Team
+Grace and Peace, The Caring Ministries Team: